 Authenticity is a skill that not too many of us have nowadays.

-The silver lining with it being a SKILL is that skills can always be developed if worked on consistently and with awareness.
+The silver lining with that is skills can always be developed if worked on consistently and with awareness.

 You can’t fake authenticity no matter how much you try.

-If you are talking to someone and you KNOW for a fact your product or service is not going to add value to their life don’t waste their time or yours.
+If you are talking to someone knowing for a fact your product or service isn’t going to add value to their life don’t waste their time or yours.